r23/MyOOS/blog/wordpress/wp-content/plugins/amp/readme.txt

 - New template: spiffy, shiny, and has the fresh theme smell (props allancole and the Automattic Theme Team).
 - *Warning*: The template update has potential breaking changes.
 Please see https://wordpress.org/support/topic/v0-4-whats-new-and-possible-breaking-changes/
-- AMP Customizer: Pick your colours and make the template your own (props DrewAPicture and 10up)
+- AMP Customizer: Pick your colors and make the template your own (props DrewAPicture and 10up)
 - Fix: support for inline styles (props coreymckrill).
 - Fix: no more fatal errors when tags not supported by post type (props david-binda)
 - Fix: no more unnecessary `<br>` tags.